-This option is not recommended as although it would focus committees on outcomes, , and align each committee to a single objective in the Strategic Plan, it does have a number of drawbacks.
-Firstly, it would require the creation of an extra service committee.
-This contradicts interview feedback, which stated that a reduction in the number of committees was preferential.
+This option is not recommended as although it would focus committees on outcomes, it would require the creation of an extra service committee.
+This contradicts feedback that has been provided throughout the evidence gathering exercises.
 The required resource to service an additional committee also represents a significant risk to the delivery of this model, as the streamlining of other committees would not balance the capacity to deliver the model.
-This would mean that cost neutrality may not be achieved.
-Furthermore, there would be substantial investment in the re-writing of the Constitution, which would be required each time the Strategic Plan is refreshed or renewed.
-Consequently, despite the advantages this model presents, it is not considered to be a sustainable approach.
+Furthermore, there would be substantial investment in the re-writing of the Constitution, which would be required each time the Strategic Plan is refreshed or renewed, which does not represent a sustainable approach.